Develop your management skills to a higher level

 Workplace visits: Allocation of a dedicated Skills and Learning Tutor/Trainer Assessor who will visit in the workplace approximately every six weeks to work with the Apprentice on developing their skills, ensure progress is made and provide feedback on their performance.

-The Government is committed to increasing the quality, and quantity, of apprenticeships in England to 3 million starts by 2020.
+The Government is committed to increasing the quality, and quantity, of apprenticeships in England.
 To achieve this aim the Government have introduced an employer levy.

 Levy payers are any employer with an annual wage bill of over £3 million.